Keep an eye on the direction of the pound, which has been fluctuating against the yen

 - Number of Housing Construction Permits in Australia

-Among European currencies, the pound traded in a narrow range against the yen.
-GBP/JPY fluctuated between 201.827 and 202.910.
-Price action was seen straddling the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the pair has rebounded from the 200-period SMA line, while on the daily chart, the 20-period MA is acting as a support level, leaving the pair in a state of indecision regarding its direction.
-Meanwhile, on the weekly chart, the uptrend continues without having broken below the 10-period MA support line.
+Among European currencies, the pound saw a back-and-forth movement against the yen.
+GBP/JPY traded between 201.827 and 202.910, with price action straddling the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the pair has rebounded from the 200-period simple moving average (SMA), while on the daily chart, the 20-period moving average is acting as a support level, and the pair is currently caught between two directions.
+Meanwhile, on the weekly chart, the uptrend continues without having yet broken below the 10-period moving average support line.